ogniskogracza/obs-cursor-overlay/README[ENG]-v1.0.txt

 47. LIMITATIONS / EXPECTATIONS
 ======================================================================

-OBS Pointer is designed primarily for a standard OBS workflow where the Browser Source and the OBS canvas use the same configured output resolution.
+OBS CURSOR OVERLAY is designed primarily for a standard OBS workflow where the Browser Source and the OBS canvas use the same configured output resolution.